 You are not required to continue going to the same pharmacy to fill your prescriptions.
 You can go to any of the pharmacies in our network.

-The directory listings are current as of the date noted as “Last data update” at the bottom of the web search tool page and on the left-hand column of the search tool.
+The directory listings are current as of the date noted as the “Last data update” at the bottom of the online search tool page.

-You can get prescription drugs shipped to your home through our network mail-order delivery program, which is called Postal Prescription Services.
-For more information, please contact us at the number noted at the top of this page, or see the mail-order pharmacies section under “What are the different types of pharmacies in the EasyCare and EasyCare Plus network?”
+You can get prescription drugs shipped to your home through our network mail-order delivery program, which is called Birdi™.
+For more information, please call us at the number at the top of this page, or see the mail-order pharmacies section under “What are the different types of pharmacies in the EasyCare and EasyCare Plus network?”

 - Retail pharmacies — You can go to any of the pharmacies in our network.